Anakie Siding, Queensland: Transport

 Greyhound buses run west (and return) from Rockhampton along the Capricorn Highway.

 Emerald (about 44 km east) has an airport with regular services to Brisbane and other points.

 Queensland Rail's Spirit of the Outback train service that runs twice weekly will stop at Anakie on request.

 Education

 Anakie State School is a government primary (Prep-6) school for boys and girls at 1 School Lane (23.5540°S 147.7458°E).
 In 2017, the school had an enrolment of 83 students with 7 teachers (6 full-time equivalent) and 7 non-teaching staff (4 full-time equivalent).
-The school has a cattle club which attend local agricultural shows to enter the junior cattle judging competitions.
+It has a cattle club which attends local agricultural shows to enter the junior cattle judging competitions.

 There are no secondary schools in Anakie.
-The nearest secondary school is Emerald State High School in Emerald to the east.
+The nearest government secondary school is Emerald State High School in Emerald to the east.